Paulescu/hands-on-rl/03_cart_pole/README.md

 # Linear Q learning to keep the balance 💃

-This is part 3 of my course Hands-on reinforcement learning.
+Thi is part 3 of my course Hands-on reinforcement learning.

 Today we enter new territory...

 A territory where function approximation (aka supervised machine learning) meets good old Reinforcement Learning.

+We solve the Cart Pole environment of OpenAI using **parametric Q-learning**.

 > *There exists everywhere a medium in things, determined by equilibrium.*
 >
 > --_Dmitri Mendeleev_

-There is a lot to diggest here, so I decided to split this lecture in 3 parts:

 ### Table of Contents